Hadishh/CS224n/README.md

-This repository contains my solutions to the assignments of the course of "Natural Language Processing with Deep Learning" (CS224n) taught by Christopher Manning. at the UC Berkeley.
-I used the material from
+This repository contains my solutions to the assignments of the course of "Natural Language Processing with Deep Learning" (CS224n) taught by Christopher Manning. at Stanford University.
+I used the material from [Winter 2021](http://web.stanford.edu/class/cs224n).
-[Winter 2021](http://web.stanford.edu/class/cs224n).
 <br /> <br />Instructor: [Sauleh Etemadi](https://sauleh.ir)